I am Happy With My Ashawo Dress, If You Don't Like It, Jump Into 3rd Mainland Bridge—Blessing CEO | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 I am Happy With My Ashawo Dress, If You Don’t Like It, Jump Into 3rd Mainland Bridge—Blessing CEO

-Popular relationship therapist and expert, Blessing Nkiruka Okoro, better known as Blessing CEO, has disclosed that she likes the way she is dressing (half-naked) because she makes herself with such type of dress.
-Blessing revealed this in a post on her official Facebook account yesterday.
+Blessing Nkiruka Okoro, often known as Blessing CEO, is a well-known relationship therapist and expert who has said that she enjoys wearing in revealing clothing since it allows her to express herself.
+This was disclosed by Blessing in a post on her official Facebook page yesterday.

-According to the self-acclaimed relationship expert, she will never dress to please her Facebook followers even though they want her to do that.
-She said she dresses to make herself happy and she is okay with the type of clothes she wears.
-Blessing stated that people who don’t like the way she dresses can jump into the 3rd Mainland Bridge because she will never change her habits.
+She would never dress to suit her Facebook fans, whatever their wishes, claims the self-described relationship specialist.
+She said that she dresses to make herself happy and that the clothing she chooses to wear doesn’t bother her.
+If individuals don’t like the way Blessing dresses, Blessing said they may leap from the Third Mainland Bridge because she won’t ever alter her behaviour.

-“Facebook people want me to be dressing to make them happy, unfortunately, I don’t make people happy because I am selfish.
-I make myself happy with my “ashawo” vibes outfit.
-If you don’t like it, you can jump into the 3rd Mainland Bridge.”
-The therapist wrote.
+“Facebook users want me to dress in a way that makes them happy, but I am selfish, therefore I don’t do that.
+I feel good when I’m dressed in a “ashawo” mood.
+You can leap into the Third Mainland Bridge if you don’t like it.
+Writer: The therapist.

 )